michaelmosmann/silk/userguide/intro.md

   // more service methods
 }
 {% endhighlight %}
-Now we tell Silk that when looking for service methods it will find some in `UserServices` by creating a `ServiceModule`
+Now we tell silk that when looking for service methods it will find some in `UserServices` by creating a `ServiceModule`
 {% highlight java %}
 private static class MyServicesModule extends ServiceModule {